Introduction

 Community

 The use of social media should be well integrated into the overall communication strategy for the organization.
-Users move seamlessly across multiple platforms, receiving information and entering into dialogue using print, oral, video, and digital communications, in a variety of settings.
+Users may move seamlessly across multiple platforms, receiving information, and entering into dialogue using print, oral, video, and digital communications, in a variety of settings.
 Effective communication strategies recognize the expectations and preferences of the community and develop messages suited to those expectations and preferences.

 Accountability